woprd/ctfs/adfcsa/csc2024/bitbybit/README.md

 ## Solution 2

-This one is much shorter as I since learned that suricata (even with default rules) can be run on pcap files and log alerts on unusual network traffic.
+This one is much shorter as I since learned that suricata (even with default rules) can analyse pcap files and log alerts on unusual network traffic.

 ```bash
 suricata -r data.pcap